-If all you did was use external links on your website, why would Google bother ranking you high in their search results when all you do is turnaround and lead people away to other sites?
-Constantly redirecting people away from your own content isn’t a pattern you want to repeat.
+If all you did was use external links on your website, why would Google bother ranking your in their searches when all you do is take your audience away from your content?
+Always make sure you have a good balance of internal and external links on your content.

 What are backlinks for?